phip1611/nixos-configs/common/libutil/README.md

 ## Overlay and NixOS Module

-The overlay provided in `overlay.nix` is strictly additive and all functionality is behind the `phip1611-util` attribute.
+The overlay provided in `overlay.nix` is strictly additive and does not replace anything.
+All functionality is added as `pkgs.phip1611-util` attribute.
 Additionally, you can add the overlay easily to your NixOS configuration by importing the `overlay-module.nix` file.